 Another great example that time often breeds demand, the Nerf Slingshot that was released in the 90s held up to three foam balls and was known for being a great weapon to play with.

 Though there’s not much to discuss when it comes to this basic slingshot, the price point is certainly a conversation starter.
-The Nerf Slingshot may sell for around $120 today.
+The Nerf Slingshot may sell for an average price of $120 today.

 10. The Nerf N-Strike Vulcan EBF-25